MaximeMulder/Plis/architecture.md

 # Architecture

+## Endianness

+Plis uses a big-endianness for its bytecode.

 ## Components

 ### Register

 Registers are used to store 64-bit values to make them addressable in program instructions.
 Writing a value shorter than 64 bits in in a register resets the remaining bits to 0.

-There are 256 registers in Epism.
+There are 256 registers in Plis.

 A `r` marks a register operand, which is 8-bit long.
 The register `r0` is always equal to `0`.